Kodluyoruz/taskforce/Web3/proofWorkProofofStake/readme.md

 **_"Proof of work_"**

-_"1.Nodes called miners compete to solve a math problem using brute force (e.g., rolling a dice thousands of times to get the right number). _"
+_"1.Nodes called miners compete to solve a math problem using brute force (e.g., rolling a dice thousands of times to get the right number)."_

 _"2.The first miner that solves the problem gets to create a block._"